GuanglinDu/Imp-extended/README.md

 Themes based on [Imp](https://github.com/igormp/Imp) to provide more prompt symbol options.
 File imp.zsh-theme is Igor Moura's original one, which I used as a template.

+20221014: Beautiful Conda env and Python version info support added by moving it to the right of the first prompt line.

 ## Installation

 1. Follow the [oh-my-zsh instructions](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization#overriding-and-adding-themes) to install oh-my-zsh;